ej-shafran/.dotfiles/kanata/README.md

 ## Linux

-If you're on macOS, you can run the `linux.sh` script to make Kanata start up as a service (it will require your password).
+If you're on Linux, you can run the `linux.sh` script to make Kanata start up as a service (it will require your password).

 ## macOS